joshclyde/memory/README.md

 - home page. (should just move the review page to home)
 - add more details to the review cards (how many flashcards)
+- separation in the drawer
+- conditionally display login/logout

 ## Local Development